Sudhanshu-Nautiyal/Kafka_Study_Notes/schema_registry.md

   - **FULL_TRANSITIVE** : backward and forward compatibile between schemas X, X-1, and X-2
   - **NONE** : compatibility type means schema compatibility checks are disabled.

+- Easy to remember
+  - Can you read old data with this schema ? -> backward compatible
+  - Can this data be read by previous schema ? -> forward compatible

 #### AVRO